ShivamPal91/Excel-Employee-Data-Cleaning-Pivot-Table-Analysis/README.md

 High-quality data is the foundation of effective decision-making.
 This project demonstrates how raw data can be transformed into reliable, analysis-ready information and how Pivot Tables can be used to quickly generate meaningful business insights for reporting and decision support.

+# Feedback & collaboration
+Your feedback is welcome!
+If you'd like to collaborate on similar projects or discuss data analysis opportunities, feel free to reach out.